influxdata/sedg/README.md

    report URLs.
  * `Assigned-to` contains the name, slack handle, GitHub username, etc of the person assigned to this issue
- * `CVSS` contains a list of CVSS scores as assigned by different entities
+ * `CVSS` contains a list of CVSS scores as assigned by different entities (eg, 'nvd', 'redhat', 'ubuntu', etc)

 ## Software section